BlueStamp-Engineering-2022/James_BSE_project/index.md

 **Arduino**

 An Arduino is a programmable circuit board.
-The specific model I use is an Arduino Nano, the smallest of all Arduinos.
+The specific model I use is an Arduino Nano, the smallest of all models.
 The Arduino has digital and analog pins that either input or ouptut.
 Digital signals are either HIGH or LOW, while analog pins give values in a range.
 The Arduino also has a 5V power and a ground pin, which I connect to the respective breadboard rails.

 **MPU6050**